 Spring is for flowers.
 We have the rest of the year to fuss over the foliage of a tree, the novelty of a tree's bark, or the pattern in which its branches grow.
-But when the snow recedes and life returns, I want color -- and lots of it.
-That is one reason why I forgive the glorious golden chain tree for being a one-hit wonder.
+But when the snow recedes and life returns, we want color -- and lots of it.
+That is one reason why we forgive the glorious golden chain tree for being a one-hit wonder.
 Its critics point out that it is useless outside of that short period of time during the spring season in which it blooms.
-I would push back by saying that your favorite holiday, too comes only once a year, but does that mean you shouldn't celebrate it?
+We would push back by saying that your favorite holiday, too comes only once a year, but does that mean you shouldn't celebrate it?

 Nothing furnishes color quite like flowers, whether on annuals or perennials, on shrubs or on trees.
 Any well-planned yard will contain at least one flowering landscape tree of exceptional beauty.

 You do not have to be a farmer to want to grow apple trees in your yard.
-It is about more than just the fruit: apple trees are beautiful bloomers in their own right.
+It is about more than just the fruit: Apple trees are beautiful bloomers in their own right.

 Avoid the Summertime Blues With These Selections

-Some of the Japanese maples, too, are versatile, but in a different way: they are great "autumn trees" not only in autumn, but also during the summer season.
+Some of the Japanese maples, too, are versatile, but in a different way: They are great "autumn trees" not only in autumn, but also during the summer season.
 That is, they display the vibrant colors we associate with fall foliage when most other trees still bear green leaves.